openslate/tag-version/README.md

-# git-version
+# tag-version

 This utility makes semantic versioning of source code with git tags easy and consistent.

-On a new project, `git-version` displays a friendly suggestion:
+On a new project, `tag-version` displays a friendly suggestion:

 ```
-$ git-version
+$ tag-version
 No version found, use --bump to set to 0.0.1
 ```

 Upon using the `--bump` flag, the version is set:

 ```
-$ git-version --bump
+$ tag-version --bump
 0.0.1
 ```

 Attempting to bump a tagged revision will result in an error message:

 ```
-$ git-version --bump
+$ tag-version --bump
 Is version=0.0.1 already bumped?
 ```

 With no flags, the current version will be displayed:

 ```
-$ git-version
+$ tag-version
 0.0.1
 ```

-And when commits are made on top of a tag, `git-version` uses `git describe` to provide a unique version:
+And when commits are made on top of a tag, `tag-version` uses `git describe` to provide a unique version:

 ```
-$ git-version
+$ tag-version
 0.0.1-2-g5bd60a7
 ```

 ## Semantic versioning

 The `--bump` flag will monotonically increase the version number.
 By default, the patch version -- that is, the third number in the dotted sequence.
-This can be explicitly specified by running `git-version --bump --patch`.
+This can be explicitly specified by running `tag-version --bump --patch`.

 Similarly, the `--minor` or `--major` argument can be given to increment the minor or major versions respectively.